HomeLatest NewsTelecomTata Communications gets local telecom license in Saudi Arabia

 Preferred Source of Google

-Under Type B telecom license the company will be able to provide Internet Service Provider (ISP) and related telecom services to enterprises in a defined capacity, along with local currency billing for end-customers.
+Under Type B telecom license the company will be able to provide Service Provider (ISP) and related telecom services to enterprises in a defined capacity, along with local currency billing for end-customers.

 Advertisement